 - Permit pledging of our securities by our Named Executive Officers.
 We have a policy that prohibits officers and directors from pledging Company securities in margin accounts or as collateral for a loan.
-All officers and directors are in compliance with this policy. - Permit hedging of our securities by our Named Executive Officers without preclearance from the Company's General Counsel.
-We have a policy that prohibits (including employees the Named Executive Officers and Directors) from trading in options, warrants, puts, calls or similar instruments in connection with our securities, or selling our securities "short."
+All officers and directors are in compliance with this policy. - Permit hedging of our securities by our Named Executive Officers without pre-clearance from the Company's General Counsel.
+We have a policy that generally prohibits employees (including the Named Executive Officers and Directors) from trading in options, warrants, puts, calls or similar instruments in connection with our securities, or selling our securities "short."
 Since the inception of the policy, no requests for pre-clearance to allow any such hedging transactions have been made or granted. - Provide automatic cash severance benefits upon a change in control.
-Our Employment Agreements for our Named Executive Officers provide cash severance only upon a "double trigger," meaning that change in control severance benefits are payable only if our Named Executive Officers incur a qualifying termination of employment (i.e., a voluntary termination for "good reason" or an involuntary termination without "cause") and the termination occurs in connection with a
+Our employment agreements for our Named Executive Officers provide cash severance only upon a "double trigger," meaning that change in control severance benefits are payable only if our Named Executive Officers incur a qualifying termination of employment (i.e., a voluntary termination for "good reason" or an involuntary termination without "cause") and the termination occurs in connection with a change in control of the Company. - Provide golden parachute tax gross ups or excessive perquisites.
+We do not provide excise tax gross-ups for severance benefits received by our Named Executive Officers under their employment agreements.
+We only provide limited perquisites to our Named Executive Officers.

-ScanSource Does ScanSource Does Not

-change in control of the Company.

-• Provide Golden Parachute Tax Gross

-Ups.
-We do not provide excise tax gross-

-ups for severance benefits received by our

-Named Executive Officers under their

-employment agreements.